 Following receipt of the final report, hospital staff will be asked to evaluate the process and results of the review.
 Six months later, a final questionnaire will be sent asking about the review’s impact on obstetric and gynecologic care.

-A total fee of $40,000 for a review taking place in 2013 is inclusive of travel, lodging, meals for the review team, as well as remuneration for the team members and a portion of the administrative costs necessary for maintaining the program.
+A total fee of $55,000 for a review taking place in 2016 is inclusive of travel, lodging, and meals for a 5-person review team, as well as remuneration for the team members and a portion of the administrative costs necessary for maintaining the program.
+Additional reviewers may be added to the team for an additional cost of $5,000 per reviewer.
 Fees may be subject to change.

 The VRQC Program brochure contains more details about the process.
-If you would like to learn more about the program, contact the VRQC Manager at firstname.lastname@example.org or call (800) 266-8043.
+If you would like to learn more about the program, contact the VRQC program administrator at email@example.com or call (800) 266-8043.